 Early Origins of the Riddel family

 The surname Riddel was first found in Aquitaine where this baronial name was derived from a Gothic race.
 It was here that the Baron of Blaye (c.
 1030) granted lands to the Abbey of Fons Dulcis near Bordeaux.
 This grant was confirmed by Gerald de Blavia and one of his sons Geoffre Rudelli (Ridel.)
 The latter lived 1079-1099 and left for Scotland during the time of King David I. Upon his arrival, he received grants of lands.
 He was the ancestor of the Riddells, Baronets.

 Stephen Ridell was appointed Lord Chancellor of Ireland in 1186 and years later Stephen Riddel was Lord Chancellor of Ireland (c.
 1313-1318).
 A member of the family of Picard changed his name to Ruddle, at the instance of King Edward IV., to denote his birthplace.

 Early History of the Riddel family

-Another 339 words (24 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747 and are included under the topic Early Riddel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Riddel research.
+Another 224 words (16 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747, 1652 and are included under the topic Early Riddel History in all our PDF Extended History products and printed products wherever possible.

 Riddel Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Riddel family (pre 1700)

-Another 39 words (3 lines of text) are included under the topic Early Riddel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Riddel Notables in all our PDF Extended History products and printed products wherever possible.